Pandapip1/NecromancyMod/README.md

 ### Installing the mod

 Download the mod (It's OK, it's not dangerous) and Dropship (https://github.com/NuclearPowered/Dropship/releases/tag/v0.1.6, again, not dangerous).
 Dropship will give you warnings, but click autodetect and click Install BepInEx.
 Then, once it installs it, go to the folder it autodetected, then go to the `BepInEx` folder, then go to the `plugins` folder and copy `Pandapip1s_Necromancy_mod-2020.12.9s.dll` into that folder.

+### DISCLAIMER

+THIS MOD WILL ***NOT*** WORK ON THE AMONG US PUBLIC SERVERS!!!
+HOST YOUR OWN IMPOSTOR SERVER: http://github.com/nuclearPowered/Impostor!!!